 On an even more basic level: do you prefer working alone or with others, and do staff meetings aggravate you?

 It all comes down to personal preference.
 Think of the thing you dread doing the most; that’s probably the most likely thing to cause burnout.
 When you identify this particular task, or set of tasks, it’s important to start your burnout prevention.

 Another large contributor to burnout is loss of purpose.
-Nurses each have their own reasons for choosing their profession but many share the common desire to help people.
+Healthcare professionals each have their own reasons for choosing their profession but many share the common desire to help people.

 This could also occur with a patient who is chronically ill and is seeing no relief.
-If you start to feel this loss of purpose, make sure you take a step back and remember why you chose to become a nurse.
+If you start to feel this loss of purpose, make sure you take a step back and remember why you chose this job.
 It might even help to write it down so that you have it easily accessible.

 Sometimes it’s hard to pull yourself out of the situations that wear you down the most, but doing so will help you identify and solve them more quickly.

 A third contributor to burnout can be your lifestyle.
 Are you taking work home with you, literally or mentally?
 Have you taken a vacation recently?
 Do you constantly feel exhausted?

 The best thing to do is to find hobbies and activities that help you decompress and relax.
 For some, it might be reading a book, for others it could be going to the gym; it just depends on your personal preference.
 Doing so will bring you more peace of mind at work and will help you leave the stress at the workplace.

 Burnt-out staff are never a good sign.
 It shows itself negatively to patients and it can drag your whole team down.

 To avoid team burnout, a quality employer invests time and effort into their employees’ mental and physical states of being.
 Here are some things to look for: